Seteco/Somorrostro/Home.md

 We all have a wonderful tool on our desktops, that connects us to the entire world: the **web browser**!
 This is the "central" netdata that connects all the netdata installations.
 We have done a lot of work towards this and we believe we are very close to show you what we mean.
 Patience...

+## Can I help?

+Of course!
+Please do!

+As with all open source projects, **the more people using it, the better the project is**.
+Spreading the word costs you nothing and helps the project improve.
+It is the minimum you should give back for using a project that has thousands of hours of work in it and you get it for free.

+Also important is to **open github issues** for the things that are not working well for you.
+This will help us make netdata better.

+These are others areas we need help:

+- _Can you code?_

+  - you can **write plugins for data collection**.
+This is very easy and any language can be used.
+  - you can **write dashboards**, specially optimised for monitoring the applications you use.

+- _Can you write documentation?_

+  - We have left the wiki open for anyone to edit.
+If any area needs further details, you can edit that page. (of course we monitor all edits - so please try to contribute and not destroy things).

+- _Do you have special skills?_

+  - are you a **marketing** guy?
+Help us setup a **social media strategy** to build and grow the netdata community.
+  - are you a **devops** guy?
+Help us setup and maintain the public global servers.
+  - are you a **linux packaging** guy?
+Help us **distribute pre-compiled packages** of netdata for all major distributions, or help netdata be included in official distributions.

 ## Is there a roadmap?